asyapluggedin/dma159a/intentionpresentation.md

 * how to break out, hack out: die

 ##### misc
-history of death based stuff
+* history of death based stuff
-lucy mcrae
+* lucy mcrae
-im good at performance and live stuff also i loved rpgs pedagogy as art practice
+* im good at performance and live stuff
+* also i loved rpgs
+* pedagogy as art practice

-something to keep hi res files of post on all the social medias and never lose
+i want my capstone to become something to keep hi res files of. to post on all the social medias and never lose